 Electricity is not available.
 Guests need to bring their own propane stove, sleeping bags, pillows, towels, flashlights or lanterns, matches and lighters, garbage bags and a first aid kit, among other necessities.
 All garbage and food must be packed out, and guests must clean the cabin prior to leaving.
 The cabin has external wooden shutters that need to be closed as well.

-Cell phone service is not available at the cabin.
+Cell phone service is not available at the cabin, but an elevation change can provide some service.

 Many older maps still refer to this cabin as the Squaw Rock Cabin because the notable Squaw Rock formation overlooks the site.
 This cabin is right off of Stony Creek Road and across from Stony Creek Campground in the Beaverhead-Deerlodge National Forest.
 The cabin is very close to the confluence of Rock and Stony Creeks.